 The company's policy is to maintain the standard and to manage manufacturing cost with efficiency by increasing productivity, and reducing the losses from reworking and scrap to the minimum.
 The company has workforce plans that are effective and sufficient for the requirement.
-The company also cuts down the inefficient use of energy, and improves production process to be eco-friendly.
+The company also cuts down the inefficient use of energy, improves production process to be eco-friendly, and reduce the use of inefficient energy.